Allen-Synthesis/EuroPi/software/contrib/pams.md

 ### Quantization

-All quantizers are tuned to treat the root note of their respective scales as C.  There is no support for transposition; you will need to either combine outputs through a mixer or tune your oscillator to a different base frequency to transpose the output.
+All quantizers are tuned to treat the root note of their respective scales as C by default, with the quantizer root transposing this by the number of semitones above C. For example if the root is C# the transposed output will be shifted up by 1 semitone.

 The following scales are available: